Kai Wegner

-Kai Wegner (born 15 September 1972) is a German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag, the German federal parliament, from 2005 to 2021.
+Kai Wegner (born 15 September 1972) is a German politician of the Christian Democratic Union (CDU) who has been serving as Governing Mayor of Berlin since April 2023.
+He served as a member of the Bundestag, the German federal parliament, from 2005 to 2021.
 In 2019, he became the chairman of the CDU in Berlin.

 Early life and education

-Wegner was born 1972 in the Western part of Berlin and became an insurance salesman.
+Wegner was born 1972 in West Berlin and became an insurance salesman.

 Political career

 Member of the German Parliament, 2005–2021

-Wegner joined the CDU already in 1989 and served as vice chair of the party in Berlin from 2000 to 2002.
+Wegner joined the CDU in 1989 and served as vice chair of the party in Berlin from 2000 to 2002.

 Wegner was a member of the German Bundestag from the 2005 until 2021, representing Berlin's Spandau district.
 In parliament, he served on the Committee on Economic Affairs and Energy from 2005 until 2013 before moving to the Committee on Building, Housing, Urban Development and Local Government and the Committee on the Environment, Nature Conservation and Nuclear Safety.
 In this capacity, he was his parliamentary group's spokesperson on building and housing since 2018.

 From 2011 until 2016, Wegner served as secretary general of the CDU in Berlin, under the leadership of chairman Frank Henkel.
 In May 2019 he succeeded Monika Grütters as chair of the CDU in Berlin.

 Member of the State Parliament of Berlin, 2021–present

-In October 2020, Wegner announced his candidacy for Governing Mayor of Berlin in the 2021 state elections; he eventually lost against Franziska Giffey.
+In October 2020, Wegner announced his candidacy for Governing Mayor of Berlin in the 2021 Berlin state election; he eventually lost against Franziska Giffey.
 He has since been serving as his parliamentary group's chairperson and thereby the leader of the opposition.

 Wegner was appointed as CDU delegate to the Federal Conventions for the purpose of electing the President of Germany in 2022.

+Mayor of Berlin, 2023–present

+Following the large gains made by the CDU in the 2023 Berlin state election, Wegner became Berlin’s first conservative mayor in 22 years and formed the Wegner senate.